thisDOTname/datatables-date_range_filter/README.md

 '#min' and '#max' represent the two date-range pickers which will create the date-range to filter the table on.

 By adding "change" event listeners to the two date-range pickers we are redrawing the datatable to show the filtered results everytime the dates in the date-ranger pickes change

+Further Customization for different date formats:

+In the daterangefilter.js,

+i)  lines 13,14 & 15 are used to set the date separators for the date ranges and the column data.

+ii) In lines 17, 18 and 19, we are creating timestamps for all dates.
+The default date-format is (mm/dd/yyyy).
+Depending upon the date format, you might need to change the order of parameters in the Date() function.